 - Critical metrics such as:

 - MHC Class I and select Class II binding affinity

 Additional features within our Neoantigen Discovery Engine are the in silico HLA Typing of both Class I and select Class II alleles and further refinement of peptide prediction by the incorporation of phasing within the pipeline.

 HLA typing is an essential component of the neoantigen prediction process.
 Incorrect typing can lead to downstream inaccuracies in binding predictions.
-In order to provide accurate HLA typing within ACE ImmunoID, we have optimized and validated an extremely accurate tool.
+In order to provide accurate HLA typing within ImmunoID NeXT, we have optimized and validated an extremely accurate tool.
 To accomplish, we validated hundreds of HLA alleles across both Class I and select Class II that had previously been typed with clinical grade PCR-based methods.
-We performed a blinded clinical validation with 62 orthogonally typed samples involving ~700 HLA alleles, achieving high concordance with the ACE Exome.
+We performed a blinded clinical validation with 19 orthogonally typed samples involving >300 HLA alleles, achieving high concordance.

 Table 1: Results of HLA Typing